7PintsOfCherryGarcia/sqzlib/README.md

 This repo contains the library developed in C and targeting any GNU/Linux OS, as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.

-If you want to know how well sqzlib compares to zlib or VGzip please head to [benchmarks]()
+If you want to know how well sqzlib compares to gzip or pigz please head to [benchmarks]()

-If you want to know how to write code with sqzlib head to [develop]()

 ## A super quick getting started